 There are several variations of critical race theory that focus on specific ethnic/racial groups, or intersectionalities within ethnic/racial groups – including critical race feminism (CRF), Latino critical race studies (LatCrit), Asian American critical race studies (AsianCrit), South Asian American critical race studies (DesiCrit), American Indian critical race studies (TribCrit), and disability critical race studies (DisCrit).

-When understood from this lens, it’s clear how necessary this discourse is within our schools and universities.
+The conservative pushback is not against the framework instead.
+Instead, the term “critical race theory” is being weaponized to ban any curriculum that references the diversity of this nation, any historical conflict, and reflects our accurate history.
 Like any other subject, racism needs theory to help understand it in practice.
 And students are already learning about racism in practice, whether it’s on the syllabus or not.
 If they are a person of color, they are impacted by it directly.
 And either way, it’s unlikely they do not hear about racist incidents through the news, social media, or other aspects of their everyday lives.
 I think our youth are due, at minimum, a framework for contextualizing the world they live in.

 This conservative attack isn’t just for the sake of education but one of many attempts to delegitimize the notion of racism and, consequently, the policies and practices to change that.
 We must advocate for this, not just in education, but normalized in all aspects of our society.
 As Justice Harry Blackmun stated, “in order to get beyond racism, we must first take account of race.
 There is no other way.”